typegoose/typegoose/github-page/_docs/functions/getDiscriminatorModelForClass.md

 ---
-title: "Get Discriminator Model For Class"
+title: 'Get Discriminator Model For Class'
 redirect_from:
   - /docs/functions/getdiscriminatormodelforclass
 ---

-`getDiscriminatorModelForClass(from: mongoose.model<any>, class, discriminator?: string)` gets a model for a given discriminator
+`getDiscriminatorModelForClass(from: mongoose.model<any>, class, discriminator?: string)` gets a model for a given discriminator.

 - `from`: which is the base model
-  - `class`: the class to use for the *new* model
+- `class`: the class to use for the _new_ model
 - `discriminator` [optional]: set a custom discriminator id (defaults to `class`'s name)

 ## Example